 The sources listed below have various resources to help improve your orienteering.
-Resources and websites linked to on Better Orienteering are listed in the first section, then there are many additional sites and resources from around the world.
+Resources and websites linked to on Better Orienteering are listed first, then there are many additional sites and resources from around the world.
 There is material linked to here for people of many different levels of ability from Beginner to Elite.

 Websites and resources linked to in Better Orienteering including instruction videos